MaximAshin/MaximAshin.github.io/_posts/2022-10-16-modifying-router-firmware.md

 After a few minutes, I had a screen showing that the upgrade completed successfully!
 I waited for the router to restart.

-When I saw the lights on the router stopped blinking, I browsed to the main page.
+When I saw that the lights on the router stopped blinking, I browsed to the main page.
-As we can see, index.asp looked a little different:
+As we can see, index.asp looked a little different (hehe):

 ![image](https://user-images.githubusercontent.com/53023744/196062617-0f5bae8f-04d0-4d50-86ed-94cbe260061f.png)